myrpg-fun/lizzi/README.md

 * Lizzi have independed HTML, CSS and JS code.
 Ideal Model-View-Control structure for any project.
 * Lizzi can use to easy sync Data between Database, Node.js Server, Javascript Client, Any UI you want.
 * UI can be anything: Html, Canvas Draw, Google Maps, Any Graphs.
 Everything is updated in real time.
-* You can easily create any new Fields.
+* You can easily create any new UI elements.
 Like Color HTML UI element, Google Maps Marker etc. And get/set color or coordinates from it is class directly or through events.
 ### Manual
 * [Reactive Classes](./docs/Lizzi.md) - Data, Collection classes
 * [Field Class](./docs/Field.md) - HTML UI link class